 - scp import bootstrap-bundle from<<user>@<host>:<path to file>>

 - Prepare the USB flash drive.

-- Insert the USB flash drive into the firewall that you used in the prior step.
+- Insert the USB flash drive into the firewall that you used in Step 8.

 - Remove the USB flash drive from the firewall.